act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries.md

 ### Applicability

-The rule applies to any `element` that is [visible](#visible) and [included in the accessibility tree](#included-in-the-accessibility-tree).
+The rule applies to any `element` that is [visible](#visible).

 ### Expectation

-Each target element does not have any `CSS` media queries applied, that locks the page content to a specific orientation.
+Each target element does not have any `CSS` media queries applied, that locks the page content to a specific display orientation.

+**Note:** Examples where a particular display orientation may be [essential](https://www.w3.org/TR/WCAG21/#dfn-essential) are a bank check, a piano application, slides for a projector or television, or virtual reality content where binary display orientation is not applicable.

 ## Assumptions

 - The rule does not take consider existence of any control on the page that can handle or change the orientation on demand.

-- The rule assumes that a specific display orientation is not [essential](https://www.w3.org/TR/WCAG21/#dfn-essential), which is listed as a valid exception to [Success Criterion 1.3.4 Orientation]((https://www.w3.org/WAI/WCAG21/Understanding/orientation.html)).
-Examples where a particular display orientation may be essential are a bank check, a piano application, slides for a projector or television, or virtual reality content where binary display orientation is not applicable.

 ## Accessibility support